SohamMalakar/Fun-Assembly/README.md

 #### Accessing arguments

-These variables are created by the compiler and are used to access the command line arguments.
+These variables are created by the interpreter and are used to access the command line arguments.

 - `$0`: The name of the program.
 - `$1`, `$2` and so on: Arguments passed to the program.